mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 <!-- The use of code examples and a structured set of varied activities aligns well to UDL principle of representing knowledge in a variety of means. -->
 <!-- DEVELOP THIS DEFICIT AND THE ASSUMPTIONS PRESENT IN A CRITICAL WAY ABSTRACT VS CONCRETE -->

-**Limitations of LOA and PRIMM and more work?**

 <!-- Certainly, the difficultly in explicitly teaching abstraction rather than implicit approaches of appropriation [@kramer_abstraction_2003], while contested by  [@statter_teaching_2016], and based on work of Hazzan [-@hazzan_reflections_2008], underlying concerns are not fully addressed.
 CLARIFY THIS WHOLE SECTION - OR DROP OR MOVE?  -->

-PRIMM is built on an underlying premise that explicit teaching of abstract concepts or processes complements concrete exploration within programming activities [@sentance_teachers_2019].
-However, research lacks data on the process of such explicitly teaching or what abstract concepts should be best explored via this pedagogy.
-This may be a practical approach given the different curricular and requirement that teachers face.
-For example in the UK context there may be an implicit assumption that teachers turn to the computing curriculum for guidance.

-Noting recent calls align computing education with sociocultural approaches [@tenenberg_out_2014], the creation of PRIMM by Sentence and colleagues drew on concepts, of mediation and ZPD [-@sentance_teaching_2019, p.
-2].
-DEVELOP AND COME BACK TO THIS IN THE PROBLEM STATEMENT OF THE THESIS.
-The authors acknowledge limits of the research, particularly in the form of differentiation of work and the use of wider concepts of the sociocultural theoretical framework used.

 <!-- Limits of the Sociocultural ideas in UK computing research (above) NOT NEEDED?